seyerjo/fa2trakt/docs/10_code_style_guide.md

 - Use Manifest V3
 - Implement CSP in manifest.json
 - Separate background/content/popup scripts
-- Use message passing for inter-component communication
+- Use message passing for inter-component communication (Note: Not currently used in v1.0.2)
 - Follow least privilege for permissions
-- Use `chrome.storage` for state management if needed
+- Use `chrome.storage` for state management if needed (Note: Not currently used in v1.0.2)

 ## 6. Security Requirements